Self-Specialization: Uncovering Latent Expertise within Large Language Models: Explanations of Evaluation Datasets

-\subparagraph{Medical Drugs \citep{medicaldrugs}.} This is a Sentiment Analysis (SA) dataset that is required to predict the sentiment of individuals towards medical drugs.
+\paragraph{Medical Drugs \citep{medicaldrugs}.} This is a Sentiment Analysis (SA) dataset that is required to predict the sentiment of individuals towards medical drugs.
 Specifically, given a text and a drug, a model determines the effect of the drug as ``positive", ``negative", or ``neutral".
+5 training instances are used for the seed construction, and 500 test set for evaluation.
+The license is unknown.

-\subparagraph{HoC \citep{10.1093/bioinformatics/btv585}.} The Hallmarks of Cancer (HoC) dataset is curated for classifying (zero to many) biomedical texts related to cancer into categories representing different hallmarks of cancer.
+\paragraph{HoC \citep{10.1093/bioinformatics/btv585}.} The Hallmarks of Cancer (HoC) dataset is curated for classifying (zero to many) biomedical texts related to cancer into categories representing different hallmarks of cancer.
 In particular, these hallmarks include ``sustaining proliferative signaling", ``resisting cell death", ``genomic instability and mutation", ``activating invasion and metastasis", ``tumor promoting inflammation", ``evading growth suppressors", ``inducing angiogenesis", ``enabling replicative immortality", ``avoiding immune destruction" and ``cellular energetics".
+The number of evaluation data is 200 and 5 training data are used for seed demonstrations.
+GPL-3.0 license.